ibm-cloud-docs/apps/secapps.md

 ### Organization unit

-  The branch name of your company that is ordering the certificate, such as Accounting or Marketing.
+  The branch name of your company that is ordering the certificate, such as accounting or marketing.

 ### Common name